mobinasri/flagger/docs/hmm_test/README.md

 The columns of transition tsv file:
 1. `#Region`: The region index.
 The index should start from 0 and the number of region indices should match the number of `Values_Region_` columns in the emission tsv file.
 For example in this example we have region indices of 0 and 1 so the number of `Values_Region_` columns should be 2.
 2. `State`: The name of HMM state from which the transition begins.
 It can be either "Err", "Dup", "Hap" or "Col".
 3. The remaining columns are "Err", "Dup", "Hap" and "End".
-Each of them is a the HMM state that the related transition ends in.
+Each of them is the HMM state that the related transition ends in.
 "End" is for termination.

 Since the start and end transition values are not important for testing hmm_flagger users can set start probabilities to 0.25 and end probabilites to an arbitrary small number (e.g. 1e-4).

 If we keep all rows with the same region index we can extract the transition matrix for that region.

+## Run